rackerlabs/deproxy/docs/howItWorks.rst

 -----------

 HTTP applications typically have support for persistent connections, which allow for multiple HTTP transactions using the same TCP connection.
 In GDeproxy, when an endpoint receives a new connection, the connection is given a unique id.
-All Handling objects created by that endpoint from that TCP connection are tagged with the connection's id value.
+All Handling_ objects created by that endpoint from that TCP connection are tagged with the connection's id value.
-If we want to test whether or not the proxy is using connection pooling, for example, we could simply make two identical calls to makeRequest.
-Assuming that the requests are forwarded by the proxy to the server and is re-using connections, the ``MessageChain`` objects that we get back will each have a single ``Handling`` object and both ``Handling`` objects will have the same ``connection`` value.
-If the proxy is not re-using connections, then the two ``Handling`` objects will have different ``connection`` values.
+If we want to test whether or not the proxy is using connection pooling, for example, we could simply make two identical calls to makeRequest_.
+Assuming that the requests are forwarded by the proxy to the server and is re-using connections, the MessageChain_\s that we get back will each have a single Handling_ object and both Handling_ objects will have the same ``connection`` value.
+If the proxy is not re-using connections, then the two Handling_ objects will have different ``connection`` values.
 ::

   ________                           ________                           ________